ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ### KConfig

 - We added a plugin which can be used to parse kconfig ini files into a keyset and save keysets to such files. _(Dardan Haxhimustafa)_
+- We implemented the methods that save a KeySet into a file with the KConfig Ini format. _(Dardan Haxhimustafa)_

 ### Mmapstorage